getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 # Summary

-This RFC aims to find strategies to minimize the damage of crashing SDKs in production.
+This RFC aims to find strategies to minimize the damage of a crashing Sentry SDK in production, especially during the application start and the Sentry SDK fails to send crash reports.

 # Motivation

 Our customers use Sentry to ship confidently.
-They lose trust in Sentry if our SDKs continuously crash their apps, which our QA process should prevent, but you can never reduce that risk to 0.00%.
-Such fatal incidents are hazardous, mainly for applications with a slow release cycle, such as mobile apps, because customers can't deploy a hotfix within hours.
+They lose trust in Sentry if our SDKs continuously crash their apps, especially during app start, making the application unusable.
+The worst-case scenario is when our SDK fails to send a crash report, and we're unaware.
+Our QA process should prevent that, but you can never reduce that risk to 0.00%.
+These fatal incidents are hazardous, mainly for applications with a slow release cycle, such as mobile apps, because customers can't deploy a hotfix within hours.
 A continuous Sentry SDK crash will again make it to our customers.
 When it does, we must have strategies to minimize the damage.

 # Background